WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

-1. If you are a copyright owner or an agent of a copyright owner and believe that any content on the Site infringes upon your copyrights, you may submit a notification to WGBH’s Designated Agent pursuant to the Digital Millennium Copyright Act (“DMCA”) section 17 USC 512(c)(3).
+1. If you are a copyright owner or an agent of a copyright owner and believe that any content on the Site infringes upon your copyrights, you may submit a notification to GBH’s Designated Agent pursuant to the Digital Millennium Copyright Act (“DMCA”) section 17 USC 512(c)(3).
 All notifications of claimed copyright infringement should be forwarded to our Designated Agent:
 Eric Brass, One Guest Street, Boston, MA 02135, fax: 617-300-1014, email: